 The Chair, or the Presiding Officer, shall call meetings as deemed appropriate.

-Additional meetings must be confimred by the BCSGA Advisor.
+Additional meetings must be confirmed by the BCSGA Advisor.

 Meetings at the Call of the BCSGA Advisor

 In times of need or emergency, the BCSGA Advisor may also call a meeting of any Association body as deemed appropriate.